 Yes, the wealth that flows through this city is present for all to see.
 This doesn’t mean Frankfurt is pretentious and stuck up.
 I continued this thought even after stumbling on this odd gem:

 Located near Römerberg is the Schirn Kunsthalle art exhibition.
 There you will find a rotating art display featuring local talent.
-This began the tour of an arts and culture side of Frankfurt that I wasn’t expecting.
+This began the tour of art and culture side of Frankfurt that I wasn’t expecting.
 Just around is Saal Lane, known for its row of townhouses that are incredibly unique as they were each designed by different architectures.
 The result is an interesting mix showcasing Frankfurt’s bold style – one that is on display for all to enjoy.

 In contrast, we found ourselves wandering through the once seedy Bahnhofsviertel part of the city.
 Although legalized brothels and prostitution are still found in this area, so are some of the cities trendiest restaurants bars and clubs.
 This interesting mix also includes some of the areas best artists, proving once again that fun in Frankfurt is closer than you think and not stuck-up at all.